wotakumoe/wotaku/docs/.vitepress/tooltips/Comix.md

+- Entirely vibecoded, so you may encounter dumbass bugs.
-- Uploads chapters from multiple sources
+- Uploads chapters from multiple sources.
-- Pretty decent library size
+- Pretty decent library size.
-- UI is somewhat janky
+- UI is somewhat janky.
-- Aggregation and tagging has worsened with time
+- Aggregation and tagging has worsened with time.